artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 The events that are available depend on which extensions are installed.
 For information about the events in the Core extension, see [Core extension event types](../../extension-reference/web/core-extension/overview.md#core-extension-event-types).

->[!NOTE]
->
->[!DNL DTM] provided page load, event-based, and direct call rule types.
-Tag rules allow you to define the event that triggers the rule.
-The different [!DNL DTM] options are available to use in the Data Collection UI as event types.

 ### Actions (then)

 Actions are the *Then* portion of a rule.
 They define what you want to happen when the rule runs.
 When an event is triggered, if conditions evaluate to true and exceptions evaluate to false, the actions are performed.
 You can drag and drop actions to order them as desired.